An epic, lyrical journey through the pulsating heart and underground soul of inner-city London.

 Arinzé Kene's Misty is an inventive blend of gig theatre, spoken word, live art and direct address, confronting the assumptions and expectations underpinning the act of telling a story.

 Misty premiered at the Bush Theatre, London, in 2018, performed by the author and directed by Omar Elerian.
+It transferred to the Trafalgar Studios in the West End in September 2018.

 ‘Here is the city that we live in